asbiin/laravel-webauthn/README.md

 1. Open the `webauthn.login` login page.
    You can customize the login page view by calling `Webauthn::loginViewResponseUsing`.
 See [View response](#view-response)

-   The default behavior will open [webauthn::authenticate](/resources/views/authenticate.blade.php) page.
+   The default behavior will open the [webauthn::authenticate](/resources/views/authenticate.blade.php) page.
    You can also change the value of `webauthn.views.authenticate` in the configuration file.

 2. Or: Get the publicKey challenge by calling `webauthn.auth.options` (if not provided).